cartheur/ideal/README.md

 # Section 3: An introduction to constructivist epistemology (theory of knowledge)

-The key concept that we want to convey in Lesson 3 is:
+The key concept to convey in Section 3 is:

 `Cognitive agents must discover, learn, and exploit regularities of interaction.`

-_Regularities of interaction_ (in short, _regularities_) are patterns of interaction that occur consistently.
+_Regularities of interaction_ -- or simply, _regularities_ -- are patterns of interaction that occur consistently.
 Regularities depend on the coupling between the agent and the environment.
-That is, they depend both on the structure of the environment, and on the possibilities of interaction that the agent has at its disposal.
+That is, they depend both on the structure of the environment and on the possibilities of interaction that the agent has at its disposal.

-At least since Immanuel Kant, philosophers have widely agreed on the fact that cognitive systems can never know "the world as such", but only the world as it appears to them through sensorimotor interactions.
-For example, in some situations, if you spread your arm repeatedly, and if you consistently experience the same sensorimotor pattern, you may infer that there is something constant _out there_ that always makes this same sensorimotor pattern possible.
-Note that regularities can be experienced through arbitrarily complex _instruments_, which may range from a stick in your hand to complex experimental settings such as those used by physicists to interact with _something out there_ known as the Higgs boson.
+This statement emanates from Immanuel Kant, whose _Critique of Pure Reason_ and refinements by Arthur Schopenhauer _On the Fourfold Root of the Principle of Sufficient Reason_ and _The World as Will and Representation_, of the proof that cognitive systems can never know "the world as such" but only the world as it appears to them through sensorimotor interactions.
+For example, in some situations, if you spread your arm repeatedly, and if you consistently experience the same sensorimotor pattern, you may infer that there is something constant _out there_ an environemnt exteral to the self that consistently makes this same sensorimotor pattern possible.
+Regularities can be experienced through arbitrarily complex _instruments_, which may range from a stick or rope in your hand (depending on your contextual expression) to complex experimental settings such as those used by physicists to interact with _something out there_, phenomena known as electromagnetism.

-These philosophical ideas translate into AI when we acknowledge the fact that knowledge is constructed from regularities of interactions rather than recorded from input data.
-Designing a system that would construct complete knowledge of the world out there and exploit this model for the better is a part of AI's long-term objective.

-To take this problem gradually, Lesson 3 begins with implementing an agent that can detect simple sequential regularities and exploit them to satisfy its rudimentary motivational system.
+These philosophical ideas translate into machine intelligence when we acknowledge the fact that knowledge is constructed from regularities of interactions rather than recorded from input data.
+Designing a system that would construct complete knowledge of the world out there and exploit this model is the lesser-known but more powerful long-term objective.
+To absorb this problem gradually, Section 3 begins with implementing an agent that can detect simple sequential regularities and exploit them to satisfy its rudimentary motivational system.

 ## 3.1: Learning regularities of interaction